Jelan1/Ensemble-Cross-Docking/README.md

 # Ensemble Cross-Docking
-A pip-only Jupyter notebook, runnable end-to-end in Colab.
+A Jupyter notebook with only PyPi dependacies, runnable end-to-end in Colab.

 Steps To Run:
 The two text files should reside in the same directory.
 Then, select "Run All"